 Platforms: Ubuntu, Windows, MAC

 Languages: Python, Java, C, Go

 Mxnet is an open source Artificial Intelligence tool which works in a combination of symbolic and imperative programming to boost efficiency and flexibility.

 Imperative programs perform computation as you run them.
 Symbolic programs are abstract functions in terms of place holders where no numeric computation takes place unless it is complied with real inputs.
 Mxnet dynamically parallizes symbolic and imperative programs and helps in scaling across machines and GPU.
 Mxnet stands favourites for cloud computing because of its scalability, portability to platforms and development speed.
 It provides wide range of ML packages and libraries for algorithms and cloud integration in R, scala and Python.
 Our interest for Mxnet is R, scala and python which helps in integration with bigdata applications and visualization frameworks.

 Platform: Ubuntu/Debian, Amazon Linux, OS X, and Windows, Android

 Language: Python, R, Julia and Scala

 CNTK is an open source deep learning toolkit built by Microsoft for neural networks computation series.
-It focuses on models of DNN, CNN, RNN, logistic regression etc. It also promises to work with optimized CPU and GPU utilization.
+It focuses on models of DNN, CNN, RNN, logistic regression etc. Also promises to work with optimized CPU and GPU utilization.
 It works with Keras and Azure .
 We will be implementing CNTK in future as it works with Keras.